 In the final exam for CA 802, at the end of the first year, students will be responsible for materials dawn from both halves of the year-long course.
 A faculty committee comprised of the graduate committee and at least one of the instructors of the Theories course will evaluate the exams.
 Successful completion of this exam will be required for continuation in the graduate program.

 Students should begin thinking about the establishment of their Ph.D.
 Committee during the first year of graduate study and should have identified one committee member by the end of that year.
 Please submit that committee member's name to the DGSA by the last day of Graduate Classes in the spring of that year.
-The remainder of the committee should be identified by the end of the fall term of their second year.
+The remainder of the committee should be identified by February 1 of their second year.
 These names should also be submitted to the DGSA.

 The Committee must be composed of a minimum of 4 and a maximum of 5 members.
 At least 3 committee members must have a current primary or joint appointment in the Cultural Anthropology Department at all stages of the student’s graduate career.
 At least one (and no more than two) members must have a primary appointment in a discipline other than Anthropology (a Graduate School requirement).
 The committee should have a single chair, who must be a primary faculty member in the department.
 The Committee is chosen with the approval of the Director of Graduate Studies and the Dean of the Graduate School.
 The student’s field evaluators will normally be included as members of the Ph.D.
 Committee.
 The Ph.D.
 Committee will be responsible for evaluating the student's Portfolio and the Dissertation.